Active Miscellaneous Member FAQ

 Q: How soon after I file my retirement application will I receive my first check?

 A: Your first retirement check will be issued 30-45 days after the latter of 1) your application date, 2) your retirement date, or 3) the date of your last payroll check.
-SFERS must receive all earnings and contributions data though your last day of work to begin the calculation of your retirement benefit.
+SFERS must receive all earnings and contributions data through your last day of work to begin the calculation of your retirement benefit.

 Q: If I am qualified for service retirement, can I receive my monthly pension if I am terminated for engaging in illegal activity on the job?